Meeting room readiness

 The plan is to keep core measurement and offline scoring free.
 Optional paid tiers may add exports, team workflows, or advanced analytics later.

-Ready to trust the measurement?
+Ready to trust the score?